Evolution (2001 film): Development

 Evolution was based on a story by Don Jakoby.
 Director Ivan Reitman loved the script but saw potential in transforming it into a successful comedy, describing it as a "modern-day successor to Ghostbusters (1984)."
 Reitman hired writers David Diamond and David Weissman to rewrite much of Jakoby's script, incorporating elements from another screenplay by Todd Phillips and Scot Armstrong about three friends hunting aliens.
 Initially, Jakoby was upset by the tonal shift, but Diamond and Weissman worked closely with him to ensure the final product was something he was happy with.
 The original script ended with a "battle of wits" between humans and an ultra-intelligent alien species, but this was replaced with the more action-packed climax seen in the final film.

 Reitman had worked with David Duchovny on Beethoven (1992), where he had a small role, and envisioned him as the lead for Evolution, recognizing his ability to handle comedy.
-Duchovny discussed a role in Star Wars: Episode III – Revenge of the Sith (2005) with George Lucas, but turned it down in part due to his schedule shooting this movie.
+Duchovny discussed a respective role in Star Wars: Episode II – Attack of the Clones (2002) and Star Wars: Episode III – Revenge of the Sith (2005) with George Lucas, but turned it down in part due to his schedule shooting this movie.
 He sought to distance himself from his iconic The X-Files character and saw this comedic alien film as an opportunity to transition into different roles.
 Seann William Scott was cast after impressing Reitman with his performance in Road Trip (2000), another film Reitman produced.
 Scott beat out Jerry Trainor, who was given a smaller role.
 Michael J. Fox was also offered a lead role but declined due to his ongoing battle with Parkinson's disease.